-C.4.2 MCTP and PLDM (SoC side-band) interface
+C.3.2 MCTP and PLDM (SoC side-band) interface

-- RAS error records can be generated in the host OS or the firmware, then transferred over to the Satellite Management Controller (SatMC).
+- I RAS error records can be generated in the host OS or the firmware, then transferred over to the SatMC.
 RAS error records can also be generated in the SatMC itself.
-For both cases, SBMR recommends that the transport of these error records over the SoC Side-band interface to use the Management Component Transport Protocol (MCTP) for the Level M3-based and M4-based server systems. - SBMR recommends Platform Level Data Model (PLDM) as the SoC side-band message definition and data layer interface for the Level M3/M4 based server systems. - I SBMR recommends that the error record data format is in CPER format when using this interface.
+For both cases, SBMR recommends that the transport of these error records over the SoC Side-band interface to use the Management Component Transport Protocol (MCTP) for the Levels M3, M4, and M5a based server systems. - ISBMR recommends Platform Level Data Model (PLDM) as the SoC side-band message definition and data layer interface for the Levels M3, M4, and M5a based server systems. - I SBMR recommends that the error record data format is in CPER format when using this interface. - I SBMR recommends the use of PlatformEventMessage, PollForPlatformEventMessage, EventMessageSupported

+→ and EventMessageBufferSize Commands to transfer CPER formatted RAS errors from the SatMC to the

+BMC.
-- SBMR recommends the use of PlatformEventMessage, PollForPlatformEventMessage, EventMessageSupported → and EventMessageBufferSize Commands to transfer CPER formatted RAS errors from the Satellite Management Controller to the BMC. - A new event class CPEREvent is proposed to enable this feature: - SBMR defines oemEvent of value FA for the CPEREvent event class, until a new standard value is defined in [28] Table 11.
-The format for CPEREvent is defined in Table 18. - In addition, SBMR recommends the BMC use of pldmMessagePollEvent to allow for asynchronous polling of error event, as well as the transfer of large CPEREvent messages.

-When the BMC receives a pldmMessagePollEvent, it is a signal that event FIFO contains a large message that will require multipart transfers.
+- I A new event class CPEREvent is defined to enable this feature.
+SBMR recommends using the CPEREvent value 07h, which is defined in Table 11 of DSP0248 v 1.3.0 or newer [32].
+The format of CPEREvent is defined in Table 27 of [32]. - I SBMR previously defined oemEvent value of FA for use as a temporary CPEREvent event class until an industry standard value is defined.
+Some existing implementations are already using the oemEvent value.
+SBMR recommends using the standard value defined in [32] v 1.3.0 where possible. - ISBMR recommends the BMC use of pldmMessagePollEvent to allow for asynchronous polling of error event, as well as the transfer of large CPEREvent messages. - U When the BMC receives a pldmMessagePollEvent, it is a signal that event FIFO contains a large message that will require multipart transfers.
 The BMC then uses the PollForPlatformEventMessage command with TransferOperationFlag set to GeNextPart to initiate the transfer.
-In response, the satellite management controller supplies the first chunk of data along with a transfer handle for the next portion and a transferFlag of Start, which indicates that this is the first chunk and there is at least one more.
+In response, the SatMC supplies the first chunk of data along with a transfer handle for the next portion and a transferFlag of Start, which indicates that this is the first chunk and there is at least one more.
 The BMC then retrieves the next chunk in the same fashion, using the nextDataTransferHandle supplied in the previous response.